yxjdarren/yxjdarren.github.io/index.md

 - **[2024-05]** I have been recognized as the "Outstanding Youth" by the College of Intelligence and Computing at Tianjin University.
 - **[2024-05]** "Socialized Learning: Making Each Other Better Through Multi-Agent Collaboration" has been accepted by International Conference on Machine Learning (ICML, CCF-A).
 - **[2024-03]** "Integrated Heterogeneous Graph Attention Network for Incomplete Multi-Modal Clustering" has been accepted by International Journal of Computer Vision (IJCV, CCF-A, 中科院二区, JCR Q1, IF=11.6).
-- **[2024-02]** "Multi-View Deep Subspace Clustering Networks" has been accepted by IEEE Transactions on Cybernetics (TCYB, CCF-B, 中科院一区, JCR Q1, IF=9.4).
+- **[2024-02]** "Multi-View Deep Subspace Clustering Networks" has been accepted by IEEE Transactions on Cybernetics (TCYB, CCF-B, 中科院一区Top期刊, JCR Q1, IF=9.4).
 - **[2023-06]** Our team has won the runner up of CVPR 2023 Continual Learning Challenge.
-- **[2022-02]** "Latent Heterogeneous Graph Network for Incomplete Multi-View Learning" has been accepted by IEEE Transactions on Multimedia (TMM, CCF-B, 中科院一区, JCR Q1, IF=8.4).
+- **[2022-02]** "Latent Heterogeneous Graph Network for Incomplete Multi-View Learning" has been accepted by IEEE Transactions on Multimedia (TMM, CCF-B, 中科院一区Top期刊, JCR Q1, IF=8.4).

 ## Honors